 We have a \$325.0 million, unsecured five-year credit agreement with a bank group led by JPMorgan Chase Bank, N.A. as administrative agent, consisting of a \$200.0 million term loan and a \$125.0 million revolving credit facility.
 The revolving credit facility may be increased up to \$175.0 million.
 The credit agreement requires the term loan to be repaid in 19 quarterly installments, with the final payment due on June 29, 2010.
 The revolving credit agreement may be used for loans, and up to \$15.0 million may be used for letters of credit.
 The revolving loans may be borrowed, repaid and reborrowed until June 29, 2010, at which time all amounts borrowed must be repaid.
-As of June 30, 2006, there was \$190.0 million outstanding on the term loan and \$40.0 million outstanding on the revolving credit facility.
+As of September 30, 2006, there was \$185.0 million outstanding on the term loan and \$35.0 million outstanding on the revolving credit facility.

 The loans bear interest, at the Company's option, among several alternatives, and we have elected to use LIBOR plus a margin; the margin consists of a spread between 1.00% and 1.75%, depending on the Company's leverage ratio as of the fiscal quarter most recently ended.
 The Company has elected to use a three-month LIBOR rate for the term loan and a one-month LIBOR rate for the revolver.
-On June 30, 2006, the annualized interest rates on the term loan and revolver were 6.75% and 6.60%, respectively.
+On September 30, 2006, the annualized interest rates on the term loan and revolver were 6.62% and

+6.58%, respectively.
 The Company has an interest rate swap agreement to hedge the base interest rate risk on the term loan.
-The effect of the swap is to convert the floating base rate on the term loan to a fixed rate.
+The effect of the swap is to convert the floating base rate on the term loan to a fixed rate, resulting in an effective interest rate on the term loan of 6.14% as of September 30, 2006.